Melros/basejump/README.md

 ### Global

+#### _reset.scss

+Weather you like to use a reset.css or normalize.css or a reset for forms - here's your place to import/insert your resets.

 #### _fonts.scss

 Load in all @font-face that you use within your project.
 If you prefer to use external resources you may delete this file.
-It's loaded at first to make sure you can access your fonts with variables.
+It's loaded at first to make sure you can access your fonts with variables and mixins.

 #### _variables.scss